 The problem can be boiled down to a single word: chemistry.
-According to marketing consultancy AAR Group, the chemistry between the brand and agency is still among the top five reasons that an agency will win a pitch, as is the feeling that “they just get what we’re trying to do.”
+According to marketing consultancy AAR Group, the chemistry between the brand and agency is still among the top five reasons that an agency will succeed at a pitch meeting, as is the feeling that “they just get what we’re trying to do.”

 It’s hard to argue that it’s easier to build a bond with someone when you look them in the eye, shake them by their hand and maybe even share a meal with them.
-So, the minute one agency puts its top people into a taxi, train or plane to pitch at brand HQ, all agencies have to follow suit.
-In that way, the Coronavirus has been a great leveller.
+So, the minute one agency puts its top people into a taxi, train or plane to pitch at the client’s HQ, all agencies have to follow suit.
+In that sense, COVID-19 has been a great leveler.

-Read through the marketing press and you’ll find opinion pieces from senior agency executives explaining how they’ve adapted their pitches for the Corona era.
-However, pretty much all these bosses lament the loss of in-person pitching and see the virtual pitch as a temporary, but necessary, inconvenience.
+Read through the marketing press and you’ll find opinion pieces from senior agency executives explaining how they’ve adapted their pitch meetings for the pandemic era.
+However, pretty much all these bosses lament the loss of in-person pitching and see the virtual pitch for new business as a temporary, but necessary, inconvenience.
 This is where the most significant opportunities for disruption lie.

 Why not be the agency that not only accepts the virtual pitch as a new reality, but actually embraces it?
 Build your pitching process around it.
 Be proud that even when the pandemic is in the rearview mirror and we all head back into our offices, virtual pitching will be your new normal.
-You might not use it for all your pitches.
-Still, it’ll undoubtedly be a powerful weapon in your armory.
+You might not use it for all your pitch meetings, but it’ll still undoubtedly be a powerful weapon in your armory.

 - Merely finding a time when everybody is available (traveling to the client requires a far bigger window) is a nightmare.
-If someone on either side needs to cancel last-minute due to an unforeseen medical issue or being stranded in a different city, then the whole process needs to start again.
-Joining an online pitch is easier, especially when using a scheduling technology platform.
+If someone on either side needs to cancel last minute due to an unforeseen medical issue or being stranded in a different city, then the whole process needs to start again.
+Joining an online pitch meeting is easier, especially when using a meeting scheduler.

 - Travel is expensive and time-consuming.
 Reassure the client that working and meeting virtually is in your DNA and that you’d rather spend that extra time working on their projects and pass the savings back to your clients.

-- Finally, with some of the pitch theatrics now removed from the equation – but not all, we’ll revisit this later – the pitch and the work need to speak for themselves.
+- Finally, with some of the client pitch theatrics now removed from the equation – but not all (we’ll revisit this later) – the pitch and the work need to speak for themselves.

-However, while there are undoubtedly advantages to pitching virtually, there are certain drawbacks too.
-In our The State Of Meetings report, we also discovered that three-quarters of professionals prefer face-to-face meetings to calls or video chats.
+There is a lot that virtual meetings can do to improve your business, but people continue to have reservations.
+In our The State of Meetings report, we also discovered that three-quarters of professionals prefer face-to-face pitch meetings to calls or video chats.
 Part of the challenge of pitching virtually is helping clients overcome years of experience of bad online conferences.